mk-fg/fgtk/README.rst

   Parsed time-spec '3h2m' as 2023-06-11 23:10:12.459720 [in 3h 2m]
   Countdown: 3:01:59 [in 3h 2m]

-Useful for running something with a known delay in interactive consoles, to avoid needing to calculate time offset, and be able to check back on it later.
+Useful for waiting with a known time or delay in interactive consoles, to avoid needing to calculate offset for "sleep", and be able to check back on it later.

 wgets_